-If you are partaking in either distance (50km or 100km) you should increase the weekly distance slowly, focusing primarily on endurance while also focusing on strength and increasing speed.
+If you are partaking in either a 10km, 25km, or 50km you should increase the weekly distance slowly, focusing primarily on endurance while also focusing on strength and increasing speed.

 If you ever feel particularly fatigued or start to feel an injury developing, then ease off the plan and seek the help of a physio - listen to what your body is telling you.